Understanding Harms: Data and Trends

 Utility-related equipment includes electrical equipment and devices used by Local Distribution Companies (LDCs), privately owned companies, or property owners that distribute electricity to customers’ facilities or buildings.

-From 2013 to 2022, there were 26 electrical-related fatalities associated with utility-related equipment, which made 48% of the total electrical fatalities in Ontario.
+From 2014-2023 there were 25 electrical-related fatalities associated with utility-related equipment, which made 50% of the total electrical fatalities in Ontario.

 Overhead powerline contact remains the leading cause of utility-related electrical incidents every year.